-Special Issue: In general, DFPS delegates day to day decision-making to the child's caregiver, including responsibility for school enrollment.
+Special Issue: In general, DFPS delegates day-to-day decision-making to the child's caregiver, including responsibility for school enrollment.
 Upon enrollment in school, a caregiver should present the applicable DFPS 2085 Placement Authorization and Education Decision-Maker forms to ensure the school recognizes the caregiver's legal authority to enroll the child.
-These documents also serve to notify the school that the child is in foster care and provide the name of the education decision-maker and the surrogate parent, if applicable.
-For more information on acceptable forms for school enrollment, please see TEA PEIMS supplemental guidance.
+These documents also serve to notify the school that the child is in foster care and to provide the name of the education decision-maker and the surrogate parent, if applicable.
+For more information on acceptable forms for school enrollment, see PEIMS Coding Supplemental Guidance.